2025 Tech Trends Report: Info-Tech Research Group Unveils New Insights on the Future of AI, Quantum Computing, and Cybersecurity

-"At the intersection of digital transformation and exponential AI growth, IT leaders are entering a new era where forecasting probable futures will be just as critical as reporting on the past," says Brian Jackson, principal research director and lead author of the report.
-"Our 2025 Tech Trends report provides a roadmap for organizations to harness AI, quantum computing, and cybersecurity solutions to stay ahead of the curve."
+'Australia's vast and diverse landscape, coupled with its drive for innovation, positions the nation uniquely in the global tech landscape.
+While Australia is often an early adopter and sometimes an innovator, it also follows global trends.
+Advancements in AI and quantum technologies are rapidly reshaping key industries such as agriculture, mining, and the public sector.
+These sectors are leveraging AI to address challenges unique to Australia, from optimising resource management to enhancing public services and infrastructure,' says George Khreish, managing partner at Info-Tech Research Group, APAC.
+'Australia's proactive approach to quantum computing, marked by investments in cutting-edge research and cybersecurity, is paving the way for the APAC region to harness these technologies.
+As we move towards a future defined by quantum advantage, it's critical for Australian organisations to prepare now, ensuring that they can capitalise on these opportunities while securing vital infrastructures.'

 The Tech Trends 2025 report is informed by Info-Tech's Future of IT 2025 survey.
-The survey gathered responses from nearly 1,000 IT decision-makers globally between March and July 2024, with contributions from key regions such as the United States, Canada, APAC, and Europe, and representation from 17 industries, including financial services, healthcare, government, and manufacturing.
-In addition, expert interviews conducted with representatives from organizations such as the Blockchain Research Institue, Nubinary, Kyield, SAS, Xprize Quantum, IBM Quantum Industry & Technical Services, HP Inc, Voices.com, SWEAR, and the University of British Columbia offer in-depth case studies and real-world examples of how organizations are navigating these trends.
+The survey gathered responses from nearly 1,000 IT decision-makers globally between March and July 2024, with contributions from key regions such as APAC, the United States, Canada, and the United Kingdom, and representation from 17 industries, including financial services, healthcare, government, and manufacturing.
+In addition, expert interviews conducted with representatives from organisations such as the Blockchain Research Institute, Nubinary, Kyield, SAS, Xprize Quantum, IBM Quantum Industry & Technical Services, HP Inc., Voices.com, SWEAR, and the University of British Columbia offer in-depth case studies and real-world examples of how organisations are navigating these trends.

-"Our survey data and expert interviews show a clear path forward for organizations to not only adopt these emerging technologies but also navigate the challenges they bring," says Jackson.
-"By understanding the risks and opportunities associated with AI, quantum computing, and cybersecurity, IT leaders can make informed decisions that will drive both innovation and security."
+'At the intersection of digital transformation and exponential AI growth, IT leaders are entering a new era where forecasting probable futures will be just as critical as reporting on the past,' says Brian Jackson, principal research director and lead author of the report.
+'Our 2025 Tech Trends report provides a roadmap for organisations to harness AI, quantum computing, and cybersecurity solutions to stay ahead of the curve.'

 The six key tech trends identified by Info-Tech Research Group for 2025 are: